 DC Expungement Lawyer

-To seal an arrest that does not result in a conviction, there are two grounds to file a motion to seal.
-To qualify, your criminal case must have been no papered, dismissed, nolle prosequi, or acquitted at trial.
-A plea of guilty or a guilty finding at trial means you must be eligible to have your conviction sealed up except under certain circumstances.
+To seal an arrest that does not result in a conviction, there are multiple grounds to file a motion to seal.
+To qualify in most cases, your criminal case must have been no papered, dismissed, nolle prosequi, or acquitted at trial.
+A plea of guilty or a guilty finding at trial means you may not be eligible to have your conviction sealed up except under certain circumstances.
 There are three bases to file a motion to seal an arrest or conviction.
 First, for most misdemeanor offenses, you can get your criminal record sealed up when its in the interest of public justice.
 All dismissed charges are eligible for sealing where the arrested person can prove “actual innocence.”
 Finally, both arrests and convictions can be sealed up where the conduct has been subsequently decriminalized or legalized (like possession of marijuana).

 If your record is sealed under the interest of public justice standard, you can honestly deny being arrested on an application without perjuring yourself, except when asked under the following circumstances: (1) Any court (including jury service); (2) Any federal, state, or local prosecutor; (3) Any law enforcement agency; (4) Any licensing agency with respect to an offense that may disqualify a person from obtaining that license; (5) Any licensed school, day care center, before or after school facility or other educational or child protection agency or facility; (6) Any government employer or nominating or tenure commission with respect to: (i) Employment of a judicial or quasi-judicial officer; or (ii) Employment at a senior-level, executive-grade government position.